 Answers to frequently asked questions around furlough leave

 As part of its response to the COVID-19 pandemic the government has introduced the Coronavirus Job Retention Scheme.
-This allows all UK employers with employees on a PAYE scheme to designate those employees as ‘furloughed workers’.
-Employers have access to Government support to continue paying part of these furloughed employees’ salaries and potentially protect the employees from redundancy.
-The first phase of the scheme finishes at the end of June and will close completely at the end of October.
+This allowed all UK employers with employees on a PAYE scheme to designate some or all employees as ‘furloughed workers’.
+Employers could access to Government support to continue paying part of these furloughed employees’ salaries and potentially protect the employees from redundancy.
+The first phase of the scheme finished at the end of June and the scheme closes completely at the end of October.

-This guide outlines the key facts about designating employees as furloughed workers, gives advice on implementing this type of leave and details the extension of the scheme (announced on 12 May).
+This guide outlines the key facts about furloughed workers and details the extension of the scheme (announced on 12 May).
 We will continue to update this guide to reflect the new guidance which emerges from the Government.
-In the meantime employers should check the Government website for the latest information.
+In the meantime employers should regularly check the Government website for the latest information.

 What is furlough?

-Furlough leave has been temporarily introduced by the government to provide employers with an option to keep employees on the payroll without them working; while working reduced hours is allowed under the flexible extension to the furlough scheme (starting in July).
+Furlough leave temporarily provided employers with an option to keep employees on the payroll either without them working at all or working reduced hours under the flexible extension to the furlough scheme (from July to October).
 As the furloughed staff are kept on the payroll, this is different to being laid off without pay or being made redundant.
 The ability to furlough employees was designed to support employers who are severely affected by coronavirus.

-This provides employers with another option when reviewing the circumstances of their business, as an alternative to implementing redundancies or lay offs without pay.
+The scheme, the Job Retention Bonus (see below) and some other measures provide employers with other options when reviewing the circumstances of their business, and may be an alternative to implementing redundancies or lay offs without pay.
 Each employer will need to review options carefully (alongside legal advice) to pursue the best option for them.

 Ending of the scheme

-The Coronavirus Job Retention Scheme was originally scheduled to finish at the end of June.
-This has been extended until the end of October.
+The Coronavirus Job Retention Scheme was originally scheduled to finish at the end of June and was then extended until the end of October.
 It is critical for employers to understand the relevant dates and the fine detail.
 The key dates are outlined below.

-The final date by which an employer can furlough an employee for the first time was 10 June.
-The full furlough scheme closes to new entrants on 30 June but there must have been a full 3-week furlough period completed before then for employees to continue to qualify.
+The final date by which an employer could furlough an employee for the first time was 10 June.
+The full furlough scheme closed to new entrants on 30 June but there had to be a full 3-week furlough period completed before then for employees to continue to qualify.
 Employers must keep a careful record to show that the employees were furloughed on or before 10 June (although there is a limited exception to this cut-off date for those returning from periods of statutory parental leave - see below).

 Closure to new entrants from 30 June

-From 1 July claims are restricted to employers currently using the scheme for employees who they have previously furloughed before 10 June.
-This means that the only employees who can be furloughed are those who have already completed a full three-week furlough period before 30 June.
-There is a further deadline of 31 July to make any claims for staff furloughed during the March to June period.
+From 1 July claims were restricted to employers currently using the scheme for employees who they had previously furloughed before 10 June.
+This means that employees on furlough are those who had already completed a full three-week furlough period before 30 June.
+There is a further deadline of 31 July to make any claims for staff furloughed during the March to June period has now passed.

-The only exception to the 10 June cut-off date is for parents on statutory maternity leave who plan to return to work in the coming months; the Government has confirmed these employees will be eligible for the extended furlough scheme if their leave periods ends after the 10 June cut-off date.
+There is an exception to the 10 June cut-off date is for parents on statutory maternity leave returning to work after that date; the Government has confirmed these employees remain eligible for the extended furlough scheme if their leave periods ends after the 10 June cut-off date.
 This applies to statutory paternity, adoption, shared parental, and parental bereavement leave too.
 Further Government guidance on the extended furlough scheme was published on 12 June, outlining which employees employers can use the scheme for, and how to work out what you can claim.
 You can also refer to our furlough FAQs for more information.

-From 1 July the furlough scheme becomes more flexible before it ends completely on 31 October 2020.
+From 1 July the furlough scheme became more flexible before it ends completely on 31 October 2020.
 The flexible scheme applies to employers currently using the scheme for previously furloughed employees.
-Employees will continue to receive 80% of their salary, subject to the cap, but employers will need to share the burden of paying NI and furlough salaries from August onwards.
+Employees can continue to receive 80% of their salary, subject to the cap, but employers will need to share the burden of paying NI and furlough salaries from August onwards.
 As under the original scheme, employers can top up the wages above the grant for fully furloughed staff if it is feasible for them to do so.
-Employees can work part-time under the revised flexible scheme.
+Employees might be working part-time under the revised flexible scheme.
 The capped figures on the furlough pay will apply in proportion to the hours not worked.

 Timeline for the flexible scheme

-From 10 June the furlough scheme is effectively closed for employees who have not been previously furloughed.
-Until June 30 employers can claim for 80% of furloughed employees current salary, up to £2,500 but the employee must not work for the employer.
-Employer National Insurance Contributions and certain pension contributions can be claimed too.
-Employers are not required to contribute anything towards furloughed employees’ salaries for June.
+From 10 June the furlough scheme is effectively closed for employees who had not been previously furloughed.
+Until June 30 employers could claim for 80% of furloughed employees current salary, up to £2,500 but the employee must not work for the employer.
+Employer National Insurance Contributions and certain pension contributions could be claimed too.
+Employers were not required to contribute anything towards furloughed employees’ salaries for June.

 The new flexible scheme applies only for previously furloughed employees.
-These people can now return to work part time, but employers can still claim the grant for normal hours not worked.
+These people could return to work part time, but employers can still claim the grant for normal hours not worked until the end of October.
 Any amount of working time and any shift pattern can be agreed with the previously furloughed staff.
-Until July 31 employers can still claim for 80% of the furloughed employees current salary, up to £2,500 as well as employer National Insurance Contributions and pension contributions.
+Until 31 July employers could still claim for 80% of the furloughed employees current salary, up to £2,500 as well as employer National Insurance Contributions and pension contributions.
 This only applies for the hours the employee doesn’t work.
 Employers must pay employees for the hours they work.

-The main change is that from 1 August, employers will have to pay employee's National Insurance Contributions and pension contributions, and can no longer claim a grant for these.
-Until August 31 the government will pay 80% of furloughed employees wages up to a cap of £2,500 for hours not worked.
-Employers must pay employees for the hours they work.
+From 1 August, employers have to pay employee's National Insurance Contributions and pension contributions, and can no longer claim a grant for these.
+Until 31 August the government pays 80% of furloughed employees wages up to a cap of £2,500 for hours not worked.
+Employers must pay employees for the hours worked.
 Employers funding of employers’ NICs and pension contributions applies to both the hours not worked and hours worked if any.